 - An introduction to using a systemic approach to reduce the impact of parental conflict on children.

-- Descriptors for 10 key elements which make up a reducing parental conflict system.
+- Descriptors for eight key elements which make up a reducing parental conflict system.

 The Planning Tool is one of a suite of early intervention matrices developed by the Early Intervention Foundation and is produced in partnership with HM Government as part of the national Reducing Parental Conflict Programme.
 The design draws on work by the Good Governance Institute, EIF’s ‘Pioneering Places’ and the Department for Work & Pension’s Local Family Offer sites.